joexi/JObjectCoder/README.md

 ###Provide
-* saving instance to local.
+* saving instance of custom class to local.
 * instantiation a local file into instance.
-* support complicate model-kind class (each class should derive frome NSObject).
-* support decoding NSArray,NSDictionary object.
 * few api to remeber, easy to use.

+###Principle
+* Only suppprt the custom class whitch derives from NSObject.
+* Every propery of this class should obey rule 1.

 ###TODO